anmoltripathi/engineering-playbook/README.md

 ---

-# 📖 About
+# About

-Engineering Playbook (EP) is a comprehensive learning resource designed to help developers grow from beginner to lead engineer.
+**Engineering Playbook (EP)** is a comprehensive learning resource designed to help developers grow from beginner to lead engineer.

 Instead of focusing only on interview questions, this repository emphasizes: